 Overall, there is really not that much difference between the Cream formula and the Comfort Matte formula, with the Cream formula being slightly thicker and more wet in texture than the Comfort Matte formula is.
 However, they ultimately both have the same type of creamy consistency and look pretty much the same on the lips.

 The Metallic formula has a soft, light, creamy consistency.
 I have only tried one shade - Big Bang- so I cannot say for certain that they all have the same formula or work the same.
 I am pretty sure all of the shades in the Metallic range will perform the same seeing as the different finishes have been consistent so far, however, due to the fact I have only tried one metallic, I am going to talk about Big Bang specifically as opposed to talking about the metallic formula as a whole.
 I just cannot say for certain until I try more Metallic shades that all of them will work the same, even though I think they will, I have to test this out first.

 Big Bang applies to the lips extremely easily, and glides on way easier than the Mega Mattes.
 You do need to kind of build it up though because it has such a thin consistency, which is no problem because it is very easy to build up.
 It has pretty high pigmentation, although it is less than the rest of the shade I tried.
 I thought this shade would be WAY more sheer, but it is pretty opaque and isn't sheer at all.

 All in all, I absolutely LOVEEEEEE every single shade I tried, and every single finish.
-I am extremely happy with the Vice Lipsticks', and you can BET that I am going to be getting more shades!!!!
+I am extremely happy with the Vice Lipsticks.

-What do you think of the UD Vice Lipsticks??
-What is your favourite shade??
-Let me know in the comments below babes!!!!!
+What do you think of the Urban Decay Vice Lipsticks?
+What is your favourite shade out of the ones I swatched?
+Let me know in the comments below babes